guillaumeguy/goscorer/README.md

 # goscorer
-A real time scorer in Go
+A HTTP scorer in GoLang using GIN and PMML files

 This package illustrates the use of Golang to provide scores using a random forest.

 The way it works:
 <li> Offline, the IRIS dataset was used to create a random forest in R and is then exported to PMML and stored under the  `/static` path.
 The PMML is provided.